 Avoid Bad Breath Foods Certain foods promote bad breath even if you have an amazing oral health care routine.
 Foods like garlic and onions actually have compounds that get into your bloodstream and, when these compounds make their way to your lungs, they affect the smell of your breath.
 If you want to keep your breath fresh on Valentine’s Day, avoiding these foods can help.

 Fight Dry Mouth Many people suffer from dry mouth.
 Since saliva helps wash away food particles that can cause bad breath, having a dry mouth can make halitosis harder to avoid.
 Dry mouth can be caused by a variety of things, including basic dehydration, medications, and even certain health conditions.
 To help fight the effects, make sure to drink plenty of water and consider a mouthwash designed for dry mouth sufferers, as they can make a difference.

 Quit Tobacco Both smoked and smokeless varieties of tobacco can contribute to bad breath.
 Not only do they impact the smell coming from your mouth, but they can also affect the scent of the air leaving your lungs.
 By and large, the best way to combat this source of bad breath is to quit using tobacco.
 Anything else doesn’t remove the core source of the odor, so the solutions are temporary at best.

-Visit Your Dentist If you have bad breath and can’t identify the source, or simply haven’t visited your Fort Worth, Weatherford, Granbury or Azle dentist in the last six months, now is the perfect time to make an appointment.
+Visit Your Dentist If you have bad breath and can’t identify the source, or simply haven’t visited your Fort Worth, Weatherford, Granbury, Azle or Aledo dental offices in the last six months, now is the perfect time to make an appointment.
 They can give you a thorough checkup and help you find a lasting solution, ensuring that your breath is always at its freshest.